Dental Hygiene Point System

 PHASE II - Interview:

-- Applicants are encouraged to bring along a portfolio to the interview, to include a resume, one page essay ("Why am I choosing to Become a Dental Hygienist"), awards, letters of recommendation and other appropriate items that highlight their skills and achievements.
+- Applicants are encouraged to bring along a portfolio to the interview, to include a resume, one page essay, awards, letters of recommendation and other appropriate items that highlight their skills and achievements.

 - Twelve finalists and two alternates will be selected from the interviews for the program's start in May.